benoitc/gaffer/docs/getting-started.rst

 .. image:: _static/gaffer_ps.png

-have a look on the :doc:`gaffer` page for more informations about the commands.
+have a look on the :doc:`gaffer` page for more information about the commands.